emnify/product-docs/docs/portal/integrations/no-code.md

 Other use cases are scheduled or application-triggered SIM activations/deactivations so that the SIM contract starts and ends with the device subscription of your customers.

 :::tip
-To learn more about using Zapier and emnify for automating your workflows, see [How to Automate Workflows With Zapier and emnify in 5 Minutes](https://www.emnify.com/developer-blog/emnify-zapier-nocode).
+To learn more, see [How to automate workflows with Zapier and emnify in 5 minutes](https://www.emnify.com/developer-blog/emnify-zapier-nocode).
 :::

 The following events are available as triggers: